nrao/adc5g_devel/doc/Readme.md

    * cd adc5g_devel

+(DIBAS users only: setup your envirnoment)

+   * source /home/dibas/dibas.bash

-check that you are running python 2.7
+check that you are running python 2.6 or 2.7

   * python --version